AtlasOfLivingAustralia/species-lists/lists-service/README.md

 # List service - GraphQL and REST services for species lists

 This is the back end for the species-lists project.
-It is a Spring Boot application that provides REST and GraphQL web services for accessing, modifying species lists.
+It is a Spring Boot (Maven) application that provides REST and GraphQL web services for accessing, modifying species lists.

 ## Getting started